aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

 "Yeah, I might not, it's a trade off, I'll have a bunch of stuff in the chart that might look confusing, but someone using the objects from the outside would have an easier time turning them on and making them work together.
-I'll leave it in there for now, I can pull it later."
+I'll leave it in there for now, I can pull it later if it looks too weird."

 :new_spec:`That looks a lot more complicated, walk me through it.`